sahana22-aug/stockdemo/README.md

 # stockdemo
-this is my own repository
+this is my own repository (sahana)